 Flights on airlines to and from major airport hubs are usually lower in cost.
 For example, American Airlines and Southwest Airlines are both headquartered in Dallas.
 Flights on those airlines tend to be the cheapest travel to and from that area.

 Another large expense in any travel budget is lodging.
 There is a wide range of options to consider when it comes to picking out a place to stay, including hostels, hotels, motels, bed and breakfasts, or apartments.
 Or, if a trip includes camping, those accommodations can include cabins and tents.

-Rather than being brand-loyal to a particular hotel, utilize a site like Hotels.com to compare costs at different chains.
+Rather than being brand-loyal to a particular hotel, utilize travel sites like Hotels.com to compare costs at different chains.
 After all, most travel time is spent sightseeing and exploring, not inside the room.

 The closer accommodations are to major attractions, the more expensive they will be.
 Consider staying somewhere off the beaten path to save money.

 Budget for food

 Another great way to save money on food is to stay in a bed and breakfast or a hotel that includes breakfast.
 Some chains like Homewood Suites or DoubleTree offer both a kitchen area and a hot breakfast, which helps in saving money.
 Drinks bought while eating out can quickly add to a bill, so buy wine or beer for the room to keep that travel budget in check.

 When budgeting for meals, try going out for lunch instead of dinner.
 Lunch is usually cheaper than dinner, and many of the same options are offered for less.
 It is also usually not as tempting to order pricey alcoholic beverages during lunch.

 3. Make a list of smaller expenses

-Don’t forget to plan for any necessary vaccines, as well as gifts to take back home.
+Don’t forget to plan for any necessary vaccines if traveling abroad, as well as gifts to take back home.
 Build a buffer into the budget to account for any surprise expenses.
 It’s always best to plan for more, and then spend less.

 4. Determine the monthly savings

 If that amount seems too large, there are two options: adjust the timeline or make some extra money.